Journalists support bills on Newsom’s desk

 We’d like to take a point of privilege to address legislation of particular importance to news reporters like those at the Tribune and across the state.
-Two bills are on Gov. Gavin Newsom’s desk now.
+Two bills have been on Gov. Gavin Newsom’s desk.

-First, we’d like to ask your support for Senate Bill 98.
-It would clarify the rights of journalists at protest scenes across California.
+First, we’d like to thank the governor for signing Senate Bill 98 on Saturday.
+It will clarify the rights of journalists at protest scenes across California.
 It would prohibit officers from assaulting, interfering with or obstructing a journalist who is covering a protest or demonstration for the benefit of a more informed populace.
-It also allows a journalist who has been detained to speak to a supervisor immediately to immediately challenge detention and avoid being hauled off to jail on the spot.
+It also allows a journalist who has been detained to speak to a supervisor immediately to quickly challenge detention and avoid being hauled off to jail on the spot.
+It is similar to existing laws that allow reporters at fire scenes.

-SB 98 has the support of the First Amendment Coalition, the California News Publishers Association, California Black Media and other media organizations.
+SB 98 has the support of the First Amendment Coalition, the California News Publishers Association and other media organizations.

 Lastly, we would also like to urge support for SB 16, which would expand access to records relating to excessive force complaints against officers, unlawful arrest and other misconduct.
 There is simply no reason why public employees with guns should be allowed to conduct their business in the dark.